 The southernmost city in the United States is located on the last island of the Florida Keys archipelago.
 The island has a 6.5 km length and a 2 km width and is situated approximately 4 hours drive away from Miami and just 140 km from Cuba.

-It’s an archipelago of about 30 islands, Key West being the last of them.
-The best known of the 30 islands are Key Largo, Islamorada, Marathon, The Lower Keys and Key West.
+The Florida Keys it’s an archipelago of about 30 islands, Key West being the last of them.
+The best known of the 30 islands are Key Largo, Islamorada, Marathon, The Lower Keys, and Key West.
 To get to Key West you will have to cross the Seven Mile Bridge, which has, as the name clearly suggests, a length of 11 km.

 1. Duval Street:

 Duval Street is the main avenue in Key West, the center of entertainment and nightlife on the island.
 The name comes from Florida’s first governor, William Pope Duval.
 There are so many restaurants on Duval Street, which would make it absurd not to find one to your liking.
 In addition to the seafood menus and colorful cocktails, the atmosphere is also maintained by the live music in the pubs, every evening.
 So, if you like to party, this is the right place for you!